RandomInternetPreson/ComfyUI_LTX-2_VRAM_Memory_Management/README.md

 ## 🐛 Issues & Contributions

 Found a bug or have an improvement?
-Please open an issue or PR!
+Please open an issue or PR, I only have this running on Ubuntu so I don't know how much progress I can make on any Windows issues.

 This is experimental software - your feedback helps make it better for everyone.